AmanJaiswal9973/superstore_sales_dashboard/README.md

 ![Company Logo](https://github.com/AmanJaiswal9973/superstore_sales_dashboard/blob/main/superstore%20sales%20dashboard%201_page-0001.jpg)

-power bi dashboard
+Power Bi Dashboard
-Power BI Dashboard Project- Super Store Sales and Sales Forecasting
+## Power BI Dashboard Project- Super Store Sales and Sales Forecasting

-Project Objective-
+## Project Objective-
 To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.

-Description
+## Description-
 The objective can be broken down into the following detailed components:
 1. Dashboard Creation : Identify the KPIs , design an intuitive and visually appealing dashboard , add interactive visualizations and filtering capabilities to allow users to explore the data at various levels of granularity
 2. Data Analysis : Provide valuable insights to business entities regarding the effectiveness of their sales strategies through  visualization and charts